-Emergency Response Team (CERT).
-CERT is comprised of key administrators who are responsible for preparing for and responding to campus emergencies of all varieties.
+Emergency Response Team (ERT).
+ERT is comprised of key administrators who are responsible for preparing for and responding to campus emergencies of all varieties.

 External Evaluation.
-In cases where a student's behavior may indicate a significant degree of problematic substance use and/or difficulty controlling that use, or in matters when a student's well-being and mental health are questionable, the administration, in consultation with the Director of Counseling and Student Health, may mandate as a condition of continued enrollment, that the student receive evaluative services and/or treatment beyond that available in the Office of Counseling and Student Health.
+In cases where a student's behavior may indicate a significant degree of problematic substance use and/or difficulty controlling that use, or in matters when a student's well-being and mental health are questionable, the administration, in consultation with the Director of Counseling and Student Health, may mandate as a condition of continued enrollment, that the student receive evaluative services and/or treatment beyond that available from Counseling Services.
 With such instances, the Director of Counseling and Student Health may be able to assist the student with locating a local practitioner who specializes in the desired area and will act as liaison for the University, with that practitioner.
-Students are expected to follow the assessment and treatment recommended by the practitioner and authorize any release of information necessary for that practitioner to communicate with the Director of

-Counseling and Student Health regarding compliance and progress.
+Students are expected to follow the assessment and treatment recommended by the practitioner and authorize any release of information necessary for that practitioner to communicate with the Director of Counseling and Student Health regarding compliance and progress.
 Failure to comply may result in a student's temporary or permanent separation from the University.